duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/installing_duckpan.md

 curl http://duckpan.org/install.pl | perl
 ```

 [This script](https://github.com/duckduckgo/p5-duckpan-installer) will setup [local::lib](https://metacpan.org/module/local::lib), which is a way to install Perl modules without changing your base Perl installation.
-If you already use local::lib or [perlbrew](https://metacpan.org/module/perlbrew), don't worry, this script will intelligently use what you already have.
+If you already use local::lib or [perlbrew](https://metacpan.org/module/perlbrew), don't worry.
+This script will intelligently use what you already have.

 If you didn't have a local::lib before running the install script, you will need to run the script twice.
 It should tell you when like this: